luqven/gh-stack/README.md

 Use at your own risk (and make sure your git repository is backed up), especially because:

 - This tool works for my specific use case, but has _not_ been extensively tested.
-- I've been writing Rust for all of 3 weeks at this point.
 - The `autorebase` command is in an experimental state; there are possibly edge cases I haven't considered.

 ## Releasing